petergood/digitrecognizer/README.md

 ![Drawing](http://i.imgur.com/ZupgfDx.png)
 0 represents background, and 1 represents any other color (ranging from 1 to 255).

+A better way to obtain features is to extract them directly from the shape (for example the amount of holes, open areas etc).
+Such an implementation is being developed in the _digit-features-v2_ branch.

 ## Building and running
 ```
 gradle run